dalcantara7/spotify_data_analyzer/README.md

 I made this project to get some practice using the tools I learned in my Data Science Cetification.

 The notebooks contained within this project contain more information on my thought process and exploratory analysis as well as some insights I generated into my personal data.
-**Note: notebooks need to be updated to reflect new file structure**

 Through my month to month listening, I noticed that the amount of time I listened to Carly Rae Jepsen was far beyond any other artist that I listed to, so I wanted to see how well her features of music represented my listening habits.